Urine Color and its Meaning in Health and in Disease

 Urine that looks like pure water, with no yellow color, may indicate that a person is well hydrated or even over–hydrated.
 Drinking too much water can be dangerous, since it dilutes essential electrolytes inside the body.

 Large amounts of colorless urine may be a symptom of diabetes insipidus, which is not the same condition as diabetes mellitus.
 In diabetes mellitus (which is commonly broken down into Type 1 diabetes, Type 2 diabetes and gestational diabetes), a person doesn’t make enough insulin or their cells don’t respond to insulin properly.
 Insulin is a hormone made by the pancreas that increases the permeability of cell membranes to glucose, the sugar that travels in blood.
-Insulin allows glucose to leave the blood and enter the cells.
+The hormone allows glucose to leave the blood and enter the cells.
 Diabetes mellitus is sometimes called “sugar diabetes”, since glucose collects in the blood of an untreated diabetic.

 In diabetes insipidus, the body doesn’t produce enough antidiuretic hormone (also known as ADH and vasopressin), or the kidneys don't respond to the hormone properly.
 ADH is made by the hypothalamus in the brain and stored in the posterior pituitary gland until it's needed.
 The hormone stimulates the kidneys to send water back into the tissues and bloodstream so that it isn't excreted in the urine.
 Without ADH, too much urine is produced and the person is constantly thirsty.
 Diabetes insipidus is sometimes called “water diabetes.”